Money saving tips

 - Managing money as a student on the Money Advice Service website

-- Useful tools and resources on the Save the Student website
+- Useful guides and resources on the Save the Student website

 - Working in term time and the holidays on the HMRC website